Kentucky student Kylah Spring's speech

 On Nov.
 6, 2022, a video surfaced of a white University of Kentucky student drunkenly entering a dormitory.
 In the footage, the student, who was later identified as social media marketing student and campus “influencer” Sophia Rosing, then appeared to attack and use a racial slur against two Black people.

-One of these victims came forward and identified themselves as Kylah Spring, a residential assistant, and the other is a student who is yet to be identified publicly.
-During the altercation, the footage appears to show Rosing attempting to run Spring over with a shopping cart and throwing punches at her.
+One of these victims came forward and identified themselves as Kylah Spring, a residential assistant, and the other was a student who is yet to be identified publicly.
+During the altercation, the footage appears to show Rosing, later dubbed a “Kentucky Karen” attempting to run Spring over with a shopping cart and throwing punches at her.
 Within the video’s ten-minute span, Rosing can be heard shouting the N-word more than 200 times, with the footage suggesting that the slur was directed at Spring.
 Rosing was then arrested at approximately 4 a.m., according to the Daily Mail.

 Rosing was charged with intoxication in a public place, assault, disorderly conduct, and assault on an officer.
-She pleaded not guilty, and a grand jury will next decide whether there is enough evidence to indict.
-In the meantime, Rosing was released on a $10,000 bond.
-She has not yet spoken publicly about the incident, but her attorney reportedly stated she is “enrolled in treatment” and “will apologize at the appropriate time.”
+She pleaded not guilty and a grand jury indicted her on all six charges in February.
+Rosing has not yet spoken publicly about the incident, but her attorney reportedly stated she is “enrolled in treatment” and “will apologize at the appropriate time.”

 In Body Image